HMS E9: Service history

 When war was declared with Germany on 5 August 1914, E9 was based at Harwich, in the 8th Submarine Flotilla of the Home Fleets.

 At dawn on 13 September 1914, the submarine, commanded by Lieutenant-Commander Horton, torpedoed the German light cruiser six miles southwest of Heligoland.
 Hela was hit amidships with the two torpedoes, fired from a range of 600 yards.
 All but two of her crew were rescued by the German submarine U-18 and another German ship.
 Although pursued most of the day by German naval forces, E9 managed to reach Harwich safely.
 Three weeks later, Horton sank the German destroyer off the mouth of the River Ems.
 For sinking the cruiser and the destroyer, Horton was awarded the Distinguished Service Order (DSO).

+On 15 October 1914, E9 set out for the Baltic to act in support of the Russians, together with E1, and followed later by E11.
+Due to technical problems, E1 reached Libau before E9.
+E11 was forced to turn back.
+The transit through the Sound was particularly hazardous.

+On 2 July 1915 E9 torpedoed SMS Prinz Adalbert.
+The torpedo hit below the conning tower, caused severe damage, and killed ten men, but failed to sink the ship.